splunk/public-o11y-docs/gdi/monitors-cloud/heroku.md

 * Splunk APM through the `sapm` exporter.
 The `otlphttp` exporter can be used with a custom configuration.
 * Splunk Infrastructure Monitoring through the `signalfx` exporter.

-To learn more about the Splunk Distribution of OpenTelemetry Collector, see <a class="external" href="../opentelemetry/opentelemetry.rst" target="_blank">Install and configure the Splunk Distribution of OpenTelemetry Collector</a>.
+To learn more about the Splunk Distribution of OpenTelemetry Collector, see {ref}`otel-intro`.

 ## Installation